tycooon/memery/README.md

 a.memoized?(:execute) # => false
 ```

-## Difference with other gems
+## Differences from other gems

-Memery is very similar to [Memoist](https://github.com/matthewrudy/memoist).
-The difference is that it doesn't override methods, instead it uses Ruby 2 `Module.prepend` feature.
-This approach is cleaner (for example you are able to inspect the original method body using `method(:x).super_method.source`) and it allows subclasses' methods to work properly: if you redefine a memoized method in a subclass, it's not memoized by default, but you can memoize it normally (without using awkward `identifier: ` argument) and it will just work:
+Memery is similar to [Memoist](https://github.com/matthewrudy/memoist), but it doesn't override methods.
+Instead, it uses Ruby 2's `Module.prepend` feature.
+This approach is cleaner, allowing you to inspect the original method body with `method(:x).super_method.source`, and it ensures that subclasses' methods function properly.
+If you redefine a memoized method in a subclass, it won't be memoized by default.
+You can memoize it normally without needing an awkward `identifier: ` argument, and it will just work:

 ```ruby
 class A